grahamc/grahamc.github.com/_posts/2010-11-30-testing-symfony-propel-phpunit.markdown

 title: Testing Symfony and Propel With PHPUnit
 layout: post
 disqus_id: eb3e0a8b7ed4557497784914a5731168
+excerpt: "Running PHPUnit alongside of symfony is a fairly easy matter.
+Including the ProjectConfiguration file initializes the autoloader, your libraries get set up, everything is gravy...
+Except when its not."
 ---

 Running PHPUnit alongside of symfony is a fairly easy matter.
 Including the